Two Continents, One Legacy

 1955 saw a shift in management.
 The last living brother, Edward Griesedieck, passed away.
 He was succeeded by his nephew Henry A. Griesedieck as President.
 During this time of transition, Anheuser-Busch hired away Griesedieck brewmaster Edward Vogel Jr. to produce Busch Bavarian.

 This new Busch Bavarian was priced significantly lower than GB and cut deep into GB sales, so deep that recovery seemed unlikely.
 Now Griesedieck Brothers was ready to sell.
 Both Anheuser-Busch and Falstaff made offers to purchase the Griesedieck plant.
-In 1957, President Henry A. Griesedieck decided to sell the Griesedieck Brothers Brewery to the Falstaff Brewing Corporation in a stock transfer.
+Anheuser-Busch even offered Henry a position within their company.
+Instead, in 1957, President Henry A. Griesedieck and Executive Vice President Edward J. Griesedieck Jr. decided to sell the Griesedieck Brothers Brewery to the Falstaff Brewing Corporation in a stock transfer.
 By 1960, Falstaff had consolidated local production into the modern GB brewery, and discontinued the Griesedieck Brothers brand.

 Although G/B was no more, the St. Louis brewing scene remained vibrant.
 The Griesedieck family continued to operate the brewery at 1920 Shenandoah with the Falstaff Brewing Corporation.
 In fact, the Number One sales position had passed from Griesedieck Brothers to Falstaff, followed by Busch, Bud, and Schlitz.

 By the 1970s, though, Falstaff found itself in a costly anti-trust suit with the State of Rhode Island, and the Griesediecks ultimately sold their shares in Falstaff to brewing magnate, Paul Kalmanovitz.